Eutychius of Constantinople: Late beliefs and death

 Toward the end of his life, Eutychius maintained an opinion that after the resurrection the body will be "more subtle than air" and no longer a tangible thing.
-This was considered heretical, because it was taken as a denial of the doctrine of physical, corporeal resurrection.
-The future Pope Gregory the Great, then residing at Constantinople as Apocrisiarius, opposed this opinion, citing Luke 24:39.
-Emperor Tiberius talked to the disputants separately, and tried to reconcile them, but the breach was persistent.
+This was considered heretical because it was taken as a denial of the doctrine of physical, corporeal resurrection.
+The future Pope Gregory I, then residing at Constantinople as Apocrisiarius, opposed this opinion, citing Luke 24:39.
+Emperor Tiberius II Constantine talked to the disputants separately and tried to reconcile them, but the breach was persistent.

 Eutychius died quietly on the Sunday after Easter, at the age of 70.
-Some of his friends later told Pope Gregory that a few minutes before his death he touched the skin of his hand and said, "I confess that in this flesh we shall rise again", (a rough quote of Job 19:26).
+Some of his friends later told Pope Gregory I that a few minutes before his death he touched the skin of his hand and said, "I confess that in this flesh we shall rise again" (a rough quote of Job 19:26).

-Among his pupils was Eustratios of Constantinople who wrote a tract against soul sleep.
+Among his pupils was Eustratius of Constantinople who wrote a tract against soul sleep.